The Bag-and-Whisker Plot: A New Bagplot for Bivariate Data: New Bagplot: The Bag-and-Whisker Plot

 \textbf{2.
 Bag Construction.} Following the standard definition in \cite{rousseeuw1999bagplot}, we construct the central ``bag'' to contain about 50\% of observations with the maximum halfspace depth.

 \textbf{3. $p$-value Calculation.} To obtain a $p$-value for each point $z_i$, we first measure its standardized distance from the robustly estimated center using the squared Mahalanobis distance:

 Under the null hypothesis $H_{0i}$ that an observation $\boldsymbol{z}_i$ is not an outlier, its squared Mahalanobis distance can be compared to a $\chi^2_2$ distribution.
 This reference is based on the standard result that, assuming the bulk of the data follows a bivariate normal distribution, the squared robust Mahalanobis distance converges asymptotically to a $\chi^2_2$ distribution as $n \to \infty$ \citep{hardin2005distribution}.
-We discuss the justification for using this asymptotic distribution, rather than finite-sample approximations, in Remark \ref{rmk2}.
 The resulting $p$-value is the upper-tail probability:

 \textbf{4.
 Multiple Testing Adjustment.} With the set of $p$-values $\{p_1, \dots, p_n\}$, we apply a standard multiple testing procedure to control a desired error rate (e.g., FWER, FDR, PFER) at a specified level $q$.
 This yields a data-dependent significance threshold, $t_{\text{adj}}$.
 Any hypothesis $H_{0i}$ with $p_i \le t_{\text{adj}}$ will be rejected.
 We then convert this threshold back to the critical value for the squared Mahalanobis distance: